thomastbl/landing-page/README.md

 ### 🧩 Debugging and Layout Tools

 Temporary CSS border utilities were used to visualize the boxes.

-### 📱 Responsive Behavior Testing

-Tests were performed using the Chrome DevTools mobile emulator (`Cmd + Shift + M`) and manual resizing, which allowed for the validation of:
-* The effect of the `meta viewport` on mobile screens.
-* How Flexbox automatically stacks or wraps elements.

----

 ## 💡 Design Overview